-- A Number of meetings attended. - B Number of meetings held during the time the director held office during the year.
+- A Number of meetings attended.

+- B Number of meetings held during the time the director held office during the year.

+- Not a member of the Remuneration Committee

 SHARES UNDER OPTION

 Unissued ordinary shares of Montezuma Mining Company Limited under option at the date of this report are as follows: